dmshakur/uopeople_bs_computer_science/2019_2020/term_4/univ_1001_online_education_strategies/univ_1001_notes/univ_1001_unit_7.md

 Goals should be realistic, specific, have a time frame and you should really want to reach that goal.

-If you're doing something because of some outside force, for example seeking someone else's approval, you may want to rethink them.
+If you're doing something because of some outside force, for example seeking someone elses approval, you may want to rethink them.

 #### Priorities
 The question of prioritizing your goals with what you want to is not that you shouldn't do what you want, its that you should do it when you can.
 Be timely when you do things that are not a part of your responsibilities.
 A priority is what is most important at the moment.
 You will have time for everything when you manage your time well.
 Time management only work when you are dedicated and committed.